 Looped Rush Bags

 Venue: open air woodland setting in a 70 acre ancient coppiced wood on a family-run working farm: peaceful and beautiful Dernwood Farm, Nr Heathfield, East Sussex.

-Come and make a small looped cordage bag, in the woods round a campfire.
+Come and make a looped cordage bag, in the woods round a campfire.
 This day is an introduction to looped knotless netting, using English rush.

 You’ll learn how to make the rush into cordage and then loop it into a strong and semi-pliable structure.
 There’s archaeological evidence of this technique from Mesolithic times.
 It’s remained essentially unchanged since then and is a technique loved by contemporary basketmakers and fibre artists.

 Rush is a beautiful native plant that has a long tradition of use in basketmaking.
 It’s soft, lovely to work with, and has gorgeous hues from green through to gold.

 This course is suitable for people who’ve had a go at making cordage before, or for beginners who have good hand skills.
-Groups are kept small to allow for individual attention, and the currently required physical distancing.
+Groups are kept small to allow for individual attention.

 A simple but hearty vegetarian lunch is provided, we’ll have have a kettle on the camp fire, plus a huge tarp on hand for cover in case we need it.
 I aim to offer you a satisfying learning experience as well as an enjoyable time away from it all.
 To support you in getting the most from the day, we’ll connect to the woodland surroundings through a short and simple, guided mindfulness-based practice.